sanowl/sanowl/README.md

 # San

-AI and ML engineer focusing on agents and mechanistic interpretability.
+**ML engineer and mechanistic interpretability researcher working on agents.**

 ## Most Used Languages